solsticedhiver/anzan/README.md

   - *anzan-armeabi-v7a.apk* for arm 32-bit machine
   - *anzan-arm64-v8a.apk* for arm 64-bit machine
   - *anzan-x86_64.apk* for x86_64 machine

-### Web
-This app is also available as an installable PWA (Progressive Web App) on the web at [sorobanexam.org](https://www.sorobanexam.org/anzan.app/)

 ### Source
 You can built it yourself from source.
 You have to have a working *flutter* installation.
 You run it with `flutter run`.